tweag/smart-contracts-lh/src/Auction/README.md

-We define a bidder-spendable output as one for which there exists a transaction signed only by a bidder which successfully consumes the output before the bidding deadline, and there exists a transaction only signed by the seller which successfully consumes the output after the deadline.
+We define a bidder-spendable output as one for which there exists a transaction signed only by a bidder which successfully consumes the output before the bidding deadline, and there exists a transaction only signed by the bidder which successfully consumes the output after the deadline.